Tag: Improving Gas Mpg

 Will oil go back to $80 a barrel

-The answer to the question regarding Will oil go back to 80 a barrel or not really depends on supply and demand.
-On the demand-side with oil prices being down below $40 a barrel and dropping gasoline prices, consumer demand is going to increase as well as manufacturing demand.
-Emerging economies will also take advantage of these lower prices and over the next 6 to 12 months increasing demand will put pressure on the amount of oil available from various oil economies.
+The answer to the question regarding whether oil will go back to 80 a barrel or not really depends on supply and demand.
+On the demand side, with oil prices being down below $40 a barrel and dropping gasoline prices, consumer demand is going to increase as well as manufacturing demand.
+Emerging economies will also take advantage of these lower prices, and over the next 6 to 12 months increasing demand will put pressure on the amount of oil available from various oil economies.

 Will oil go back to 80 a barrel or even $60

-On the other side is the amount of production of oil.
-Saudi Arabia has indicated that they are going to continue producing oil to flood the market.
+On the other hand, is the amount of oil produced.
+Saudi Arabia has indicated that it is going to continue producing oil to flood the market.
 They want to drive other competitors out of the market since their cost of production is much lower.
 There will be a cut back on the production of oil on the part of higher cost producers.
 They continue with this strategy even though there is a huge glut of oil on the markets.

 All this could lead to an increase in demand over the next 6 to 12 months and a reduction of production over the same period which will push the price of oil higher.
 It’s anyone’s guess as to when this will happen but many people are thinking that the price will increase by the end of 2015 to $80 or a hundred dollars a barrel.